elaraproject/elara-handbook/book/ecosystem/covenant.md

 ### Article 2

-The Covenant Council shall be composed of eleven members, chosen by sortition from the entire community.
-Each council member shall serve one term of ten years.
+The Covenant Council shall be composed of eleven members, chosen by random sortition from a pool of applicants.
+Each council member shall serve one term of ten years, and will be excluded from future applications.
 Council members are required to not be associated with a political party or organization, nor to have acted contrary to the principles of the Covenant.

 The Covenant Council may pass any ruling on each case with the approval of six of its members.